diagrams/diagrams-doc/manual/diagrams-manual.rst

 similarly to line width for a similar reason: we often want disparate text elements to be the same size, but those text elements may be part of subdiagrams that have been transformed in various ways.

+Note, however, that the cairo backend includes a module `Diagrams.Backend.Cairo.Text`:mod: with functions for querying font and text extents, and creating text diagrams that take up an appropriate amount of space.
+So it *is* possible to have automatically-sized text objects, at the cost of being tied to the cairo backend and bringing `IO` into the picture (or being at peace with some probably-justified uses of `unsafePerformIO`).

 To set the font size, use the `fontSize` function; the default font size is (arbitrarily) 1.
 Remember, however, that the font size is